Why is a dental X-ray important for dogs?

 Without a dental X-ray only part of the animal’s tooth is seen.
 The remaining part is located within the jaw, and this is where the most common dental diseases occur.
 This region is inaccessible without a dental X-ray.
 X-rays of the teeth and/or jaw are therefore taken so that a precise conclusion can be drawn about disease.

-How to know if your pet has toothache
+How to know if your dog has toothache

-Your cat or dog refuses its food or swallows it hastily without chewing.
+Your dog refuses its food or swallows it hastily without chewing.
 Tilting the head and bad breath can also suggest toothache.

 Toothache in animals can sometimes not be spotted at all.
 Animals often suffer in silence without showing any signs.